What They Do

-Signals Officers deliver telecommunications services to the Canadian Forces, especially the Army and command units.
+Signals Officers deliver telecommunications services to the Forces, especially the Army and command units.

 A Signals Officer is responsible for the operations and maintenance of all communications systems that are not built into aircraft, boats or ships.
 They may be employed in policy development, project management, systems engineering and network operation.
 They work with command support equipment and systems that include: